CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Fact Table structure
 A fact table contain the numeric measures produced by an operational measurement event in the real world.
 Each row has the lowest grain in event; and the fundamental design is entirely based on physical actitvity in real world.

 The fact table always contains foreign keys for each of its associated dimensions; abd the primary target of the fact table to compute and dynamic aggreation arising from queries.

 ### Additive, Semi Additive and Non additive facts
 The numeric measures in fact tables fall in 3 categories: **additive** es el most flexible and usefull, that it can be summed accross any of the associated dimensions. **Semi-additive**: It can be summed accross some dimensions but not all dimensions except time. **Non-additive**: it can't summed accross any of the associated dimensions.

 A good approach for non-additive facts is, where possible, to store the fully additive components of the non-additive measure and sum these components into the fi nal answer set before calculating the fi nal non-additive fact.

+### Nulls in Fact Tables
+Null-valued measurements behave gracefully in fact tables.
+The aggregate functions all do the “right thing” with null facts.
+However, `nulls must be avoided in the fact table’s foreign keys because these nulls would automatically cause a referential integrity violation`.
+Rather than a null foreign key, the associated dimension table must have a default row (and surrogate key) representing the unknown or not applicable condition.